-More than 1.2 million Americans have heart attacks every year, and about 440,000 of these people will die before reaching a hospital.
-But for those who do get to a hospital, advances in treatments have helped lower the number of deaths from heart attack.
-Today, those who recover from a heart attack are more likely to return to their past state of health than ever before.
+About 735,000 Americans have heart attacks every year.
+In fact, it is estimated that about every 34 seconds, somebody in the United States has a heart attack.
+For people who get to a hospital quickly, advances in treatments have helped lower the number of deaths from heart attack.
+Today, those who recover from a heart attack are more likely to achieve an improved state of health than ever before.

 What causes a heart attack?